fish-shell/fish-shell/sphinx_doc_src/index.rst

 When using this feature together with list brackets, the brackets will always match the innermost ``$`` dereference.
 Thus, ``$$foo[5]`` will always mean the fifth element of the ``foo`` variable should be dereferenced, not the fifth element of the doubly dereferenced variable ``foo``.
 The latter can instead be expressed as ``$$foo[1][5]``.

+.. [#] Unlike bash or zsh, which will join with the first character of $IFS (which usually is space).

 .. _cartesian-product: